ochorocho/gitlab-pages-satis/README.md

 # TODO

-* Create `.htaccess` file and include in config
+* Create `.htaccess` file and include in config :check:
 * Add to packagist
 * Build Docker Image
 * Run "on tag create"

 # Features